netbox-community/netbox/docs/administration/authentication/overview.md

 `REMOTE_AUTH_BACKEND.name`) to a couple of parameters, `(display_name, icon)`.

 The `display_name` is the name displayed to the user on the login page.
-The icon refers to a [Material Design Icons](https://github.com/google/material-design-icons) icon's name, or `None` for no icon.
+The icon may either be the URL of an icon; refer to a [Material Design Icons](https://github.com/google/material-design-icons) icon's name; or be `None` for no icon.

 For instance, the OIDC backend may be customized with
 ```python